hironoriyh/ui_lecture_assignment/README.md

-User Interface Coursework
+Interactive Fabrication Course
 ============================
-Welcome to the asignment page of Adaptive Fabrication course in Creative Technology, Aalto University!
+Welcome to the asignment page of Interactive Fabrication course in Creative Technology, Aalto University!

 # Slides